stackpress/lib/docs/Systems.md

 A promise that resolves to the node_modules directory path.

-### Locating Library Path
+### 1.5.
+Locating Library Path

-The following example shows how to locate the @stackpress/lib installation.
+The following example shows how to locate the @stackpress/lib installation directory.

 ```typescript
 const libPath = await loader.lib();